walaber-ent/pgrc-mod/docs/20-creating-a-track.markdown

 In general, it would be a good idea to take a look at the Godot documentation for [Importing 3D Scenes](https://docs.godotengine.org/en/4.1/tutorials/assets_pipeline/importing_scenes.html) and get familiar with how to create and import 3D models into Godot.

 There are tons of tutorials and reference material online for creating and importing 3D models, so I won't go into much detail here.

+## <a name="saturn_shaders"></a>"Sega Saturn" materials and shaders
+You can use whatever materials, shaders you want in your track!
 However, **if you want your level match the "Sega Saturn" look of PGRC** here are a few tips and tricks:

 📝Make sure your textures are very low resolution!
 For example, here is the texture used parking garage in the "Mount Rushmore" track from the game, it's a single 256x256 texture that is carefully re-used and tiled: